 - Log into your PayPal developer account and click on the ‘My Apps and Credentials‘ menu.

 - Give the app a meaningful name so you will remember its intended use and then click the ‘Create App‘ button.
-You should now be able to see your ‘Sandbox Client ID‘.
+You should now be able to see your ‘Live Client ID‘.
 Copy and paste this ID from your PayPal account into the settings menu of the WP Express Checkout Plugin.
-You will also need to reveal your ‘Sandbox Secret Key‘ by clicking the ‘reveal’ button and paste this into the setting menu as well.
+You will also need to reveal your ‘Live Secret Key‘ by clicking the reveal button and paste this into the settings menu as well.